How Much Is Renters Insurance?

 - Deductible amount

-Where is the location of your rental?
 The location of your rental may also affect your insurance rate.
 If your area is prone to natural disasters or crime, your renters insurance rate will probably be higher than an area that is relatively safer.

-Optional Renters Insurance Coverages.
+Optional Renters Insurance Coverage

 Like coverage limits, many renters insurance policies have the flexibility to be customized to fit your lifestyle.
 Ask yourself these questions to help you decide if you need additional coverage: